By Richard Ellis, sales director at Vivup

 We all know that having good overall fitness helps us to avoid injuries and fight infections and illness.
 So, what can we do to encourage staff to look after themselves and keep fit?
 Here are a few ideas to boost employee wellbeing:

 Increase uptake of the flu vaccine

-Autumn is now here and with it comes coughs, colds and the flu.
+When Autumn comes around, with it comes coughs, colds and the flu.
 Some people in high-risk groups can receive a free flu jabs at their local GP surgery or pharmacy.
-It’s important that all staff members are aware of flu vaccinations to minimise their risk of contradicting a virus as part of an overall health and wellbeing strategy.
+It’s important that all staff members are aware of flu vaccinations to minimise their risk of contracting a virus as part of an overall health and wellbeing strategy.

 Support smokers in quitting